Want the perfect workout program?

 Avoid things that worsen the pain.
 If it continues, it makes sense to seek medical advice.

-After reading through this article, you may be surprised that the front raise is not the best overall exercise for the front delts in most cases.
-If you had to pick only one exercise to train the front part of your shoulder, the best option would be a barbell or dumbbell overhead press variation.
+If we could only pick one exercise to train the front part of your shoulder, it wouldn't be the front raise.
+The best option would be a barbell or dumbbell overhead press variation.

 Prepare to maximize your gains with our exclusive 12-week hypertrophy training program.
 Choose between a 4 or 5 day training split and gain 2-12 pounds of muscle over 90 days...